 Impacts to this species would be minimized through implementation of approved reclamation plans and the implementation of protection measures for special status species in accordance with RCT-required fish and wildlife plans, as well as the implementation of the USACE Fort Worth District-required compensatory mitigation plans.
-Additional applicable typical environmental protection measures include: 1) conducting clearing operations during non-breeding periods, to the extent possible, to avoid the peak migratory bird breeding season; 2) increasing the availability of water sources away from active mining areas; and 3) designing and constructing transmission line facilities as outlined in Section 3.5.2.1, Nongame Species..
+Additional applicable typical environmental protection measures include: 1) avoidance of rookeries and raptor nest sits during the breeding season, to the extent possible; 2) conducting clearing operations during non-breeding periods, to the extent possible, to avoid the peak migratory bird breeding season; 3) increasing the availability of water sources away from active mining areas; and 4) designing and constructing transmission line facilities as outlined in Section 3.5.2.1, Nongame Species..
 On the whole, potential adverse impacts to migrating individuals as a result of a typical mine would be minimal.
 Potential impacts to breeding pairs, eggs, and young in future mine-related disturbance areas, if present, would be anticipated unless protection measures are implemented.